JUkhan/Ajwah/modules/angular-store/projects/ajwah-angular-store/README.md

 ```

 `Note: Please remember the starts with 'on' and 'effect'.
 This is by default.
-You may change whatever you want into the 'createStore'`
+You may change whatever you want into the 'forRoot'` method.

 ```js
     AjwahStoreModule.forRoot({